karykt/SimpleRetrofit/README.md

 **3.Add Internet Permission in the AndroidManifest.xml:**

-Define Internet permission in your Manifest file as showed bellow
+Then, define Internet permission in your Manifest file as showed bellow

 ```
 <uses-permission android:name="android.permission.INTERNET" />